NullSleep/Data-Structures-and-Algorithms-in-Swift/README.md

 # DATA STRUCTURES & ALGORITHMS IN SWIFT

 ## CHAPTER 1: PREFACE
+In most cases, there’s no need to derive a solution by yourself from first principles!
+Often, these problems have already been solved many times before by other people, and they have well-known solutions.
+The trick is to understand what sort of problem you’re dealing with — and that’s where learning about algorithms and data structures pays off.
+Once you know what a problem is called, it’s easy to find a solution for it.

 The study of data structures is one of efficiency.
 Given a particular amount of data, what is the best to store it to achieve a particular goal?

+Using an appropriate data structure is crucial when working with lots of data.
+Using the right algorithm plays a significant role in the performance and scalability of your software.
+Your mobile apps will be more responsive and have better battery life.
+Your server apps will be able to handle more concurrent requests and use less energy.
+Algorithms often include proofs of correctness that you can leverage to build better software.

 The trick is to understand what sort of problem you’re dealing with...
 Once you know what a problem is called, it’s easy to find a solution for it.